Spain

 Football is huge in Spain.
 Barcelona and Real Madrid are probably the two biggest clubs in the world, and certainly the most successful in recent times.
 Lionel Messi (Barcelona) vs Cristiano Ronaldo (Real Madrid) was the ultimate battle for the last decade, the two best players in the world at the two best clubs in the world!

 It was a great rivalry, and they made the El Clasico matches (Barcelona vs Real Madrid) an amazing watch.
-Sadly both players have moved to other clubs now, but the El Clasico is still a great match.
+Sadly both players have moved to other clubs, but the El Clasico is still a great match.
 You probably won’t get a ticket to it, but going to see a match at the Camp Nou (Barcelona) or Bernabeau (Real Madrid) is pretty easy.
 Most games don’t sell out.

 Safety

 In general, Spain is a very safe country.
-The only thing to be aware of are pickpockets, which are especially bad in Barcelona.
+The only thing to be aware of is pickpockets, which are especially bad in Barcelona.
 Just keep your belongings close, try not to use your back pockets, and use common sense!

 The tap water in Spain is safe to drink, although maybe not in Ibiza.